ABOUT

 opera

-With a background as a singer, and with a keen interest in theatre and the human voice, Evan is the creator of several critically acclaimed, unorthodox music-theatre presentations.
-These works include his 2013 opera Calypso (Forest Collective, Samuel Yeo libretto, Stephanie Osztreicher dir.), the 2019 dance-opera Orpheus (Forest Collective, Ashley Dougan chor., Density512 & Prismatx Ensemble) described by Clive O’Connell that ...Lawson found a striking compositional vein that promised a sort of catharsis…, the 2021 micro-opera Vois (Festival d’Aix-en-Provence, Claire Tipy libretto, Geordie Brookman dir.), and most recently in 2023’s The Sea (Forest Collective & BK Opera, Kate Millett dir.), described by Patricia Di Risio as a highly atmospheric opera that moves the audience through its fervent composition.
-In 2024, he presented the multi-room dance-opera-piano concerto adventure Labyrinth (Forest Collective, Daniel Szesiong Todd lib., Ashley Dougan chor.) described by Paul Sellar as an Intelligently conceived, thrilling and evocative new work.
+Evan is the composer of several critically acclaimed, unorthodox music-theatre presentations.
+These works include his 2013 opera Calypso (Forest Collective, Samuel Yeo libretto, Stephanie Osztreicher dir.), the 2019 dance-opera Orpheus (Forest Collective, Ashley Dougan chor., Density512 & Prismatx Ensemble) described by Clive O’Connell that ...Lawson found a striking compositional vein that promised a sort of catharsis…, the 2021 micro-opera Vois (Festival d’Aix-en-Provence, Claire Tipy libretto, Geordie Brookman dir.), and in 2023’s opera The Sea (Forest Collective & BK Opera, Nicole Butcher libretto, Kate Millett dir.), nominated for best new Australian Opera at the 2023 Greenroom Awards.
+In both 2024 and 2025 he produced the multi-room immersive dance-opera-piano concerto Labyrinth (Forest Collective, Daniel Szesiong Todd libretto, Ashley Dougan chor.) described by Paul Sellar as an Intelligently conceived, thrilling and evocative new work.
+Since 2020 Evan has been the resident conductor of BK Opera.

-Evan’s practice goes beyond the standard concert hall, encompassing various collaborative works.
+Evan’s concert work goes beyond the standard concert hall, encompassing various collaborative works.
 These include After the long night in collaboration with Deborah Cheetham for Melbourne Pride 2022, Nico with Cabaret sensation Danielle Asciak, fluttering hearts // thinking machines by pop music doyen Addison, Chlorophyll and Fountain with intrepid queer singer-songwriter Max Lawrence, and the Australian premiere of Holcombe Waller's Requiem Mass: LGBT (Mardi Gras, Performance Space and CarriageWorks).

 Evan has commissioned and premiered over 100 works from the likes of Marc Anthony Turnage, Nick Cave, Gerard Grisey, Tan Dun, Lisa Illean, Cat Hope, Dylan Lardelli, Philip Venables, Kym Alexandra Dillon, Micah Thompson, Alex Turley, and more.